 It must be a slightly weird one for the former, who spins tunes to a sparse open-air field as opposed to the sweaty club venues he is used to.
 Regardless, he seems to be enjoying himself, with the iconic Lovell Telescope providing a breathtaking backdrop.
-Another top draw from the bill is a visual installation on the side of structure courtesy of none-other than Brian Eno that will appear later in the weekend.
+Another top draw from the bill is a visual installation on the side of structure courtesy of none other than Brian Eno that will appear later in the weekend.

 Fitzgerald comes off to rapturous applause as the field appears to fill up a bit just in time for Underworld.
-It’s the career-spanning set everyone wants, with classics like ‘Cowgirl’ blasting out alongside instant favourites from latest album, Barbara, Barbara We Face a Shining Future.
+It’s the career-spanning set everyone wants, with classics like ‘Cowgirl’ blasting out alongside instant favourites from the latest album, Barbara, Barbara We Face a Shining Future.

-The heavens open for the first time over the weekend, causing a few of the more squeamish middle classes to disperse into shelter, but it matters not as Karl Hyde’s insatiable strut sends an ever-excited crowd into euphoria.
+The heavens open for the first time over the weekend, causing a few of the more squeamish middle-classes to disperse into shelter, but it matters not as Karl Hyde’s insatiable strut sends an ever-excited crowd into euphoria.
 The telescope is yet to have shown us the projections, but it’s been an encapsulating evening’s entertainment.

 There is still room for more, however, as the ear-muffed kids are put to bed and the early hours descend.
 After an attempt to get into the over-capacitated tent for DJ Yoda’s trip through sci-fi movie samples fails, a trip to the Nebula stage for spaced-out rave rockers Henge proves more fruitful anyway.
 Dressed in what could be described as some sort of ceremonial robe (we’re not sure what the ceremony entails), the band’s frontman is joined by an army of bandmates and dancers who make the tent look like The Wind in the Willows on acid.
-Such gimmickry would be futile without good tunes though and Henge have the lot.
+Such gimmickry would be futile without good tunes though and Henge has the lot.
 At 1am the festival site falls silent, but we’ve had a perfect sign-off.

-Heading into the field adjacent to the Main Stage where the Lovell is located gives chance to browse the plethora of science stalls and talks that are taking place.
-Here, we get a first-hand peak at Graphene, the pioneering material invented at the University of Manchester, and a fascinating look at Venus Flytraps in action.
+Heading into the field adjacent to the Main Stage where the Lovell is located gives a chance to browse the plethora of science stalls and talks that are taking place.
+Here, we get a first-hand peek at Graphene, the pioneering material invented at the University of Manchester, and a fascinating look at Venus Flytraps in action.

 But as evening comes there is much fun to be had.
-A blissed-out set from French ambience pioneers Air begins perfectly on the Main Stage, before we (and thousands of others) synchronise an exit plan in order to catch DJ Shadow.
+A blissed-out set from French ambience pioneers Air begins perfectly on the Main Stage before we (and thousands of others) synchronise an exit plan in order to catch DJ Shadow.